CameronJRAllan/eTree-Browser/README.md

-# Meta-Data for Live Music
+# eTree Browser

-Final year project supervised by Sean Bechhofer, as part of COMP34100, and centered on meta-data for live music.
+Final year project supervised by Sean Bechhofer, as part of COMP34100, and centered on meta-data for live music and the eTree .
+As of July 2018, now open-sourced under an MIT license.

-## Getting Started
-I recommend using virtualenv and pip to install any dependencies required by the application.

 ### Prerequisites
 [Python 3](https://www.python.org/download/releases/3.0/)